-This wasn’t just a one-off campaign, or a fancy fluke.
+This wasn’t just a one-off campaign or a fancy fluke.

 “The next wave of the Web is going to be user-generated content.” –

-But what exactly is User Generated Content?
+But what exactly is User-Generated Content (UGC)?

 So, UGC sounds like another one of those marketing buzzwords, right?
 In fact, it isn’t a fad at all.
 It’s been burning brightly for a while (well, a while for the fast-paced world of the internet).